iagox86/dnscat2/doc/protocol.md

 The response, however, varies slightly.

 A `TXT` response is simply the hex-encoded data, with nothing else.
+In theory, `TXT` records should be able to contain binary data, but Windows' DNS client truncates `TXT` records at NUL bytes so the encoding is necessary.

-A `CNAME` and `MX` record is encoded with a tag prefix or domain postfix (the same format as the request), otherwise it won't be able to traverse the DNS network.
-The `MX` record type also has an additional field in DNS, the priority field, which can be set randomly.
+A `CNAME` or `MX` record is encoded the same way as the request: either with a tag prefix or a domain postfix.
+This is necessary because intermediate DNS servers won't forward the traffic if it doesn't end with the appropriate domain name.
+The `MX` record type also has an additional field in DNS, the priority field, which can be set randomly and should be ignored by the client.

 Finally, `A` and `AAAA` records, much like `TXT`, are simply the raw data with no prefix/postfix.
 However, due to the short length of the